Happening (book): Reception

 Claire Devarrieux of Libération wrote that Ernaux's story "transcends individuality".
 Emily Eakin of The New York Times Book Review wrote, "As subject matter goes, little could be more inherently provocative.
 Ernaux's take is all the more so for being unabashedly philosophical rather than moral."
 Joy Press of The Village Voice wrote, "Ernaux connects her experience to the wider world of class and religion and law, resulting in a startling, unusual portrait of how a vagina really lives in the world."

 Film adaptation

-In 2021, the novel was adapted into a film of the same name, directed by Audrey Diwan.
+In 2021, the book was adapted into a film of the same name, directed by Audrey Diwan.
 The film had its world premiere at the 78th Venice International Film Festival where it received the top prize, the Golden Lion.